 - May 2015: Sweet’s Syndrome UK gets its first official logo – our very own Sweet’s bee!
 Our colours are yellow and orange.

 - June 2015: June 2nd is the first Sweet’s Syndrome UK Day and third anniversary of Sweet’s Syndrome UK.
-A link to our blog site is also added to the updated British Association of Dermatologists SS patient-information-leaflet, and we become a patient organization member of Rare Disease UK (RDUK).
-This is a London-based national alliance for people with rare diseases and all who support them.
+A link to our blog site is also added to the updated British Association of Dermatologists SS patient-information-leaflet, and we become a patient organization member of Rare Disease UK.

 - July 2015: Sweet’s Syndrome UK goes international!
 A link to our blog site is added to the New Zealand Organization for Rare Disorders (NZORD) website, and Gayle Chalmers becomes our NZ-based Sweet’s Syndrome UK contact.
 This makes it easier for those in New Zealand to access information about their condition.